About the Series

 DataPulse Media

-Follow the Billions is produced by DataPulse Media, a production studio dedicated to data-driven investigative journalism.
+Free Speech Data is produced by DataPulse Media, a production studio dedicated to data-driven investigative journalism.
 We believe public data should tell public stories, and that complex systems become understandable when you follow the money.

 thedayda181